jgm/pandoc/man/man1/html2markdown.1.md

     (Note: *encoding* will be passed to `iconv`; a list of available encodings may be obtained using `iconv -l`.)
-    If this option is not specified and input is not from STDIN, `html2markdown` will try to extract the character encoding from the "Content-type" meta tag.
-If no character encoding is specified in this way, or if input is from STDIN, UTF-8 will be assumed.
+    If this option is not specified and input is not from *stdin*, `html2markdown` will try to extract the character encoding from the "Content-type" meta tag.
+If no character encoding is specified in this way, or if input is from *stdin*, UTF-8 will be assumed.

 -g *command*, \--grabber=*command*